-This is good news for us since we live in a world where temptations swirl around us, offering endless opportunities for us to succumb.
-We try to resist, and to various degrees we are successful, but we are not perfect.
+This is good news for us since we live in a world with potholes in Faith Avenue; a world in which temptations swirl around us, offering endless opportunities for us to succumb.
+Oh we do try valiantly to resist, and to various degrees we are successful, but we are not perfect.
 Sometimes we fail, and when we do we are not pleased with ourselves.
-That's why it is good, especially during this time of Lent, for us to pause, and reflect upon the times we have yielded to temptation and failed to live out our love for and of God.
-I don't mean just the 'simple' temptations of food and trinkets (most of us can handle those kinds of temptation, although I still can lose control online at Amazon or Sparkfun electronics or any number of sites selling books or computer gear!)
+That's why it is good, especially during this season of Lent, for us to pause, and reflect upon the times we have yielded to temptation and failed to live out our love for and of God.
+I don't mean just those 'simple' temptations of food and trinkets (most of us can handle those kinds of temptation, although I still can lose control online at Amazon or Sparkfun electronics or any number of sites selling books or computer stuff!)
 I refer to the more subtle and more dangerous kinds; the temptations to behave in ways that cause hurt, or despair, or people to turn away from God.
 Sometimes we yield to temptations that cause us to turn away from God, and to focus upon ourselves; to turn service into "serve-us".
 We are frail and fragile creatures, we are not perfect, and we do yield to temptations from time to time and so it is good to occasionally pause and reflect upon our thoughts and actions - and also upon the redeeming action of God in Christ.

 As strange as it may seem, the wilderness does offer something positive, however, and that is that the wilderness is by definition an isolated and lonely place.
-Free of the noise and commotion of human activity, the wilderness is often a place of quiet where you can actually hear your own thoughts.
-Whether deep in the interior on an abandoned logging road, or at anchor in a small cove, or just in your own head space on a crowded bus that peace and quiet allows not only one's own thoughts to be heard but also if you listen carefully you can even hear the still small voice of God.
+Free of the noise and commotion of human activity, the wilderness is often a place of quiet where you can actually hear your own thoughts - and that can be truly frightening!
+Whether deep in the interior on an abandoned logging road, or at anchor in a small cove, or just in your own head space on a crowded bus, that peace and quiet allows not only one's own thoughts to be heard but also if you listen carefully you can even hear the still small voice of God.

-But we are inevitably drawn back into the noise and bustle of everyday life - and that is exactly what Jesus did.
-Refreshed from his time alone, he set out on the course that would change not only those he encountered by indeed the whole world.
-Certified in his role, commissioned by God, and over the initial threshold Jesus now headed calling to people to repent and to believe in the good news.
-Good news in that the kingdom had come near and that reconciliation with God was not only possible but promised.
+However, we are inevitably drawn back into the noise and bustle of everyday life - and that is exactly what occurred to Jesus.
+Refreshed from his time alone he set out on the course that would change not only those he encountered but indeed change the whole world.
+Certified in his role, commissioned by God, and over the initial threshold, Jesus now headed forth calling to people to repent and to believe in the good news.
+Yes, not a message of doom and gloom but Good News in that the kingdom had come near and that reconciliation with God was not only possible but promised.

 Even, or perhaps especially, in the noise and bustle of our daily lives we have this opportunity during Lent to pause and reflect, and having done so to then repent.
 Today the word 'repent' seems to have changed somewhat from what it meant when Jesus and John proclaimed it and Mark penned it.
-'Repent' at best now describes a feeling, of being sorry or feeling badly or experiencing remorse and at worst has a negative image of religious fundamentalism.
+'Repent' at best now describes a feeling of being sorry or feeling badly or experiencing remorse and at worst has a negative image of religious fundamentalism.
 But to Jesus and John the baptizer and Mark the concept of repentance meant something richer - something much deeper, more significant, more meaningful.
 For them, repenting meant literally undergoing a foundational change of mind, a turning about - a u-turn from doing what did not please God to doing that which would and does please God.